-Practice staff should use the National Reporting and Learning System (NRLS) GP e-form to report all patient safety incidents and near-misses, whether they result in harm or not, as soon as they are identified and prior to the investigation commencing.
+Practice staff should use the Learn from Patient Safety Events (LFPSE) system to report all patient safety incidents and near-misses, whether they result in harm or not, as soon as they are identified and prior to the investigation commencing.

 These reports are used by to spot any emerging patterns of similar incidents or anything of particular concern.
 This will help protect patients by raising awareness of the risks through shared learning with general practices and other health providers across the country.

 Reporting incidents to a national central system helps protect patients from avoidable harm by increasing opportunities for the NHS to learn when things go wrong.